Educator’s Expedition

 Travel and logistical information available upon registration.

-Why HMI?
+Why Choose HMI?

 For over 25 years, HMI has offered best-in-class programs that connect students to the natural world.
 Participants return from HMI with the skills to work effectively on a team and emerge as leaders in their communities.
 We invite you to take part in the HMI experience and apply the curriculum and pedagogy you practice here to your home school environment.